mrkale/NodeMCU-Modules/wifista/README.md

 <a id="start"></a>
 ##start{}
 ####Description
 Starts the connection to a Wifi network with values of configuration parameters provided in the input table.
-The module uses default values for configuration parameters not present in the input table
+The module uses default values for configuration parameters not present in the input table.

 ####Syntax
 	wifista.start{